YongmingSun/JD2ESCO/README.md

   - For each validation sample, cosine similarity between its embedding and all skill embeddings is computed.
   - The skills are ranked according to similarity, and MRR and RP@5 are calculated based on the position of the correct skill.

-## Innovations and Advantages

-- **Multi-Label Handling**
-  Each data instance contains two positive skill IDs, and the model is simultaneously optimized for both.
-This multi-label approach is better suited for complex real-world applications compared to single-label methods.

-- **Contrastive Loss Design**
-  The use of a contrastive loss function effectively brings embeddings of similar skills closer while pushing apart those of different skills.
-This design addresses challenges related to multi-label data and class imbalance.

-- **Enhanced Contextual Understanding**
-  Integrating BiLSTM and an attention mechanism on top of a pre-trained BERT model significantly improves the model's ability to capture contextual nuances and generate high-quality embeddings.

-- **Robust Negative Sampling Strategy**
-  Multiple negative samples are generated for each positive instance by randomly sampling non-matching skills.
-This increases training difficulty and improves the model's robustness in distinguishing between different skills.

-- **Dual-Encoder Framework**
-  The dual-encoder architecture leverages a strong pre-trained language model to encode text, ensuring that the skill embeddings are both accurate and semantically rich.

 ## License

 This project is licensed under the [MIT License](LICENSE).